— Andrew Simmons, PhD, Senior Scientist, Preclinical Research, Takeda Pharmaceutical Company

 NDRI serves as a Human Tissue and Organ for Research Resource (HTORR).
 We receive funding and oversight from federal agencies, including the Office of the Director at the National Institutes of Health (NIH), to support the recovery and distribution of donated human organs and tissues for use in research programs across multiple disciplines.

-We tailor sample acquisition and processing to meet the specific needs of approved projects.
+We tailor tissue acquisition and processing to meet the specific needs of approved projects.
 NDRI can provide an array of tissue types from any body system.
 Biospecimens from both diseased and non-diseased surgical, autopsy, and low post-mortem interval (PMI) donors are available.
 Preservation methods include fresh, frozen, and fixed suitable for various analytical techniques.

 Every prospective researcher completes an application process to determine whether the project falls within NDRI’s capabilities and mission.
 To begin the application process, Request Tissue below.